 3. Lost Wages and Loss of Future Income Due to Disability: Lost wages are usually calculated via pay stubs.
 In instances vocation experts will be brought in where a calculation for future loss or reduction of income is required.

 4. Pain and Suffering Associated with Injury Suffered: In most cases pain and suffering calculation is based on the severity of the injury multiplied by the number of days a person suffers.
 For example a jury places the daily value of pain and suffering for a victim of severe nerve injury resulting in paralysis at $300; this is multiplied by the number of days a victim is expected to suffer from the injures which is established by the court at 600.
 Thus the pain and suffering value of the individuals case will be $300 X 600 = $180,000.

 5. Availability of Punitive Damages: In most cases punitive damages are awarded when a defendant acts intentionally to cause a plaintiff harm, or acts in reckless disregard for the health and safety of others.
 Punitive damages are intended to punish at fault parties so that they will refrain from future conduct resulting in similar injuries.
 California courts and the United States Supreme Court have established a premise where punitive damages cannot be awarded in excess of 10 time the value of actual damages.

-Compensation for Injuries Suffered: Victims of personal injury are entitled to compensation for all damages suffered due to the negligent or intentional conduct of others.
+Compensation for Injuries Suffered: Victims of personal injury in los angeles are entitled to compensation for all damages suffered due to the negligent or intentional conduct of others.